boyney123/garie/README.md

 * View performance data over time.
 * Integrated with Lighthouse, Page-speed-insights & Web page test.

-## Overview of Perfie
+## Overview of Garie

-Perfie is a simple express server sat ontop of multiple docker containers to collect performance data through multiple performance tools.
+Garie is a simple express server sat ontop of multiple docker containers to collect performance data through multiple performance tools.
 The data is stored in promethesus and visualised using Grafana.

 ![Dashboard screenshot 1](./assets/screen-shot-1.png)
 ![Dashboard screenshot 2](./assets/screen-shot-2.png)